 Online Classes.
-The Ed.D. program currently includes only one fully online class, GHED 600 Fundamentals of Scholarly Writing, which is taught every semester.
+The Ed.D. program currently includes only two fully online classes: leveling class GHED 599, and GHED 600 Fundamentals of Scholarly Writing, which is taught Fall and Summer.
+Not all students will need to take these classes.

 Requirements